mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-09"></a>
 [Back to top](#top)
 ## CA-09 -- Rep. Jerry McNerney (D)
+### Committees
+Jerry McNerney is the #10 Democrat on the House Committee on Science, Space, and Technology

+Jerry McNerney is the #13 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $866,000.00 in SC HEP grants.